dXRtinXb/Go/README.md

 *   **Error Handling:** Idiomatic Go error handling patterns.
 *   **Concurrency:** Goroutines and channels for concurrent programming.
 *   **Packages:** Organizing code and importing external packages.
-## 📂 Project Structure

-The repository is organized as follows: